MicrosoftDocs/WSL/WSL/manage.md

 > [!TIP]
 > `wsl --shutdown` is a fast path to restarting WSL 2 distributions, but it will shut down all running distributions, so use wisely.

-### Configuration Options
+### Options for wsl.conf

 In keeping with .ini conventions, keys are declared under a section.

 WSL supports four sections: `automount`, `network`, `interop`, and `user`.